MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 ### Overages

-Displays the carryforward add, carryforward burndown and cumulative carryforward for selected capacity over time.
+Displays the carryforward add, carryforward burndown and cumulative carryforward over time.
 Use x and y axis zoom slicer to zoom visual.
+Carryforward only consider billable Interactive and Background operations.

 The overages chart displays the following elements:

->[!NOTE]
->Carryforward only consider billable Interactive and Background operations.

   * **Add %** - Green columns represent the carryforward % added during current 30 second period.